What Is Present Perfect Tense?

 Yes, but I've

-We use the 'present perfect tense' to talk about an action completed in the very recent past.
-We often use the adverb 'just.'
+We use the 'present perfect tense' to talk about an action completed in the very recent past by using the adverb 'just.'
 We mean the action has been done in a very short time before now.
 Here are the examples:

 We'll begin when everyone

-We can also use the present perfect to talk about something that happened recently, even if there isn't a clear result in the present.
-This is common when we want to introduce news and we often use these adverbs: just, already, recently.
+We can also use the present perfect to talk about something that happened recently, even if there is not a clear result in the present.
+This is common when we want to introduce news and we often use these adverbs: 'already', 'recently'.

 Have Been vs. Have Gone